GiraffeReversed/edulint/docs/source/index.rst

 Python-spec
 """"""""""""

-The flag :link_option:`python-spec` enables the following checks:
+The flag :link_option:`python-spec` enables those messages that improve the code, but are specific to Python:

 .. message-table::
    python-spec